mogwai/pyannote-audio/doc/source/tutorials/models/overlap_detection/README.md

 ## Citation
 ([↑up to table of contents](#table-of-contents))

-If you use `pyannote-audio` for speaker change detection, please cite the following papers:
+If you use `pyannote-audio` for overlapped speech detection, please cite the following papers:

 ```bibtex
 @inproceedings{Bredin2020,